By Hemant Chauhan, BARBRI Legal Advisor

 Unless you have studied many of the subjects tested on the exam, or English is your first language, it will likely be rather difficult to make a realistic determination of how and how long to prepare.
 I offer up the following information and account of my own international journey to help guide you in yours.

-Because we are all at a little different stage in our careers and have different commitments, BARBRI Extended U.S. Bar Prep offers 6-month and 10-month Extended U.S. Bar Prep courses.
-The 6-month course estimates 25-30 hours will be dedicated to learning per week, and may be best suited to those who can study on a full-time basis and/or who prefer to get qualified more quickly.
+Because we are all at a little different stage in our careers and have different commitments, BARBRI Extended U.S. Bar Prep offers the option to study or 6 or 10-months.
+Those who study over 6-months should plan to dedicate about 20-25 hours per week to learning.
+It may be best suited to those who can study on a full-time basis and/or who prefer to get qualified more quickly.
+Those who study over 10-months should plan to dedicate about 10-15 hours per week.

 - How much time will I have (realistically) to devote to my studies each week?
 How much flexibility will I need during the course?